Skip to main content

 Justified layout

-These CSS rules will push any "clone", "lock", or "remove" buttons to the right edge, giving the query builder a more "justified" appearance.
+These CSS rules push "clone", "lock", or "remove" buttons to the right edge, creating a justified appearance.
 The demo has an option to enable this technique.

 .queryBuilder .ruleGroup-addGroup + button.ruleGroup-cloneGroup,